behnammodi/k6-template-jsx/README.md

 ## Running the test

-To run a test written in TypeScript, we first have to transpile the TypeScript code into JavaScript running a bundler.
+To run a test written in JSX, we first have to transpile the TypeScript and JSX code into JavaScript running a bundler.
 This project uses `Babel` and `Webpack` to bundle the different files into ES modules (ESM), using its [`webpack.config.js`](./webpack.config.js) configuration.

-The next command transforms each TypeScript test in `./src` to the `./dist` folder as ES modules.
+The next command transforms each TSX test in `./src` to the `./dist` folder as ES modules.

 ```bash
 npm run bundle